grantm/perl-libxml-by-example/source/basics.rst

 is a string describing the location and characteristics of the elements we want to find.
 XPath is a query language and the way we use it to select elements from the DOM is similar to the way we use SQL to select records from a relational database.
-See :doc:`xpath` for examples of more complex queries.
+The next section (:doc:`xpath`) will include examples of more complex queries.

-The return value from ``findnodes()`` is a list of elements from the DOM that match the XPath expression.
-So each time through the loop, ``$title`` will contain an object representing the next matching element.
-This object provides a number of properties and methods that can be used to access the element and its attributes, as well as the text content and 'child' elements that may be contained within it.
-Inside the loop, this example simply calls the ``to_literal()`` method on the object - which returns the text content of the element (which does not include any of the attributes but does include the text content of any child elements).
+The ``findnodes()`` method returns a list of objects from the DOM that match the XPath expression.
+Each time through the loop, ``$title`` will contain an object representing the next matching element.
+This object provides a number of properties and methods that you can use to access the element and its attributes, as well as any text content and 'child' elements.

+Inside the loop, this example simply calls the ``to_literal()`` method to get the text content of the element.
+The string returned by ``to_literal()`` will not include any of the attributes but will include the text content of any child elements.

 Other XML sources
 -----------------